SANTA MARIA CRIMINAL DEFENSE ATTORNEY

-If you have been arrested for being intoxicated in public, it does not mean that you are guilty.
-It’s important to vigorously fight a public intoxication charge because a criminal conviction will stay on your record and can adversely affect job and educational opportunities down the road.
+If you have been arrested for “breaking and entering”, it does not mean that you are guilty.
+It’s important to vigorously fight a “breaking and entering” charge because a criminal conviction will stay on your record and can adversely affect job and educational opportunities down the road.

 A former Prosecutor for the District Attorney’s Offices in Santa Barbara and San Diego Counties, Sanford Horowitz and his legal team will offer you a free consultation, investigate the evidence against you, and recommend practical steps to achieve the best possible results in your case.